courselabs/kubernetes/labs/pods/README.md

 You can get the logs from any type of application running in a Pod.
 You can also execute commands inside the Pod container and see the output:

 ```
-kubectl exec whoami -- /app/whoami
+kubectl exec whoami -- date
 ```

-> This tries to run another copy of the application in the container, but only one app can listen on port 80, so it exits with an error.
+> With `exec` Kubernetes makes a connection to the Pod container, starts a shell session and sends in whatever command you pass after the two dashes `--`.

+This container image is based on a minimal Linux OS, and it has all the usual command line tools instaled.

-Let's try another app:
+Let's try another Pod:

 - [sleep-pod.yaml](specs/sleep-pod.yaml) runs an app which does nothing